 If you lose your link to the unit and cannot communicate with it via the Web browser, do the following to perform a hard reset:

-Insert a paper clip into the RESET pinhole in the center of the modem's back panel and hold it there for five seconds.
+Press the RESET button on the modem's back panel for five seconds.

-You are now guaranteed that all system settings are restored to the X6's factory defaults.
+You are now guaranteed that all system settings are restored to the X7N's factory defaults.